Memorial Releases: Celebrating a Life After Loss

 Lantern Release

 Releasing hot air-filled lanterns as a memorial to a loved one is particularly evocative.
 There’s no denying the beauty and serenity of watching the warm glow of a lantern as it slowly drifts up and away.
-However, this option has some downsides, as the lanterns are a potential fire hazard.
+However, lantern releases are generally prohibited throughout Los Angeles and Orange County due to California fire safety regulations — always check with local authorities before planning one.

 Butterfly Releases